medrishya/codeduo-assignment/README.md

 To setup and run the api server,

 1. Run `cd api` and run `go mod tidy` or `go get` to install the modules.
-2. Run `fresh` to start the api server at 8080 port.
+2. Run `fresh` or `go run main.go` to start the api server at 8080 port.

 To setup and run the frontend application